-This sexual addiction test is by no means a definitive or official test, it’s simply a tool in helping you decide whether or not you need Sexaholics Anonymous.
+This sexual addiction test is by no means a definitive or official test.
+It’s simply a tool in helping you decide whether or not you think you would benefit from involvement in Sexaholics Anonymous.

-Alright, it’s time for the test.
-Keep score of how many times you answer “yes” as you go along.
+Keep score of how many times you answer YES as you answer the following questions:

 - Have you ever thought you needed help for your sexual thinking or behaviour?